 In the play Priestley seems to be suggesting that individuals have a duty to behave and act in a manner that will enable all members of society to benefit in ways that would not otherwise be possible on an individual basis.
 He did not believe that we live entirely in isolation and that we should be motivated solely for individual gain and look after only ourselves and our immediate family.

-For more details about the central theme of responsibility click this link:
+For more details about the central theme of responsibility visit the BBC.

 Another theme of the play is time.
 Priestley was fascinated by time throughout his life.
 One great influence was the Russian mystic philosopher Peter Ouspensky (1878-1947).
 One of Ouspensky’s great ideas was that of ‘eternal recurrence’.
 This holds to the concept that the universe has been recurring, and will continue to recur in a self-similar form an infinite number of times.
 In other words everything happens again and again and again.
 Ouspensky believed that our time on the planet was spent travelling along an ever-recurring spiral and that the aim of all individuals should be to change and improve this spiral and stop making the same old mistakes.
 In all our lives we are presented with opportunities to learn and change and therefore swing out in a new direction.
 The Inspector comes back from the future or from some place outside time to offer the Birlings an opportunity to change – an opportunity they appear not to take.
 In the end they have learned nothing and so will have to go through it all over again.